 I am not an audiophile by any means – I don’t have a finely tuned ear, and I couldn’t tell you what a chord was if it slapped me in the face!
 However, I do like to listen to music, and anything that makes that easier and better is appealing to me.
 So when I was given the opportunity to test a Samsung Sound+ HW-MS650 Wireless Smart Soundbar, I jumped at the chance.

 Now, these soundbars are really meant to be partnered with one Samsung’s excellent TV line-up instead of my crappy old LG box from 8 years ago.
 Whilst I could not test the system with a shiny TV, I was able to give it a good run for its money with my Galaxy S9+.
 This is something to take particular note of – although it is not strictly necessary to have a Samsung device, it will make it easier to use the Soundbar sans TV (I was able to set up the system to work with my Lenovo YogaBook successfully).
+This soundbar would be a perfect addition to any home theater setup (more on this here).

 Let’s have a look at the unit first of all.